 Frequently Asked Questions about the Right of Public Access:

 Where can I pitch my tent?

-You can pitch your tent for a couple of nights according to the Right of Public Access.
+You can pitch your tent for a couple of nights.
 Remember to not disturb the land-owner or damage the environment.
-Choose to pitch your tent on solid ground and do not use pastures, arable fields or plantations.
-The tent may not be close to dwellings.
-If you are a group who wants to pitch several tents, you need the land-owners permission.
+Pitch your tent on solid ground.
+Do not use pastures, arable fields or plantations or pitch the tent close to dwellings.
+If you are a group who wants to pitch several tents, you need the land-owner's permission.

-Can I cycle and ride in the woods?
+Can I cycle and ride my horse in the woods?

 Why do I need to keep the dog on the lead?